 When choosing a Travelife certified tour operator, you can rest assured that your holiday will not cause harm to local communities, economy and environment.
 Abang Africa Travel aims to reach full sustainability in everything we do and offer.

 A carbon footprint describes the sum of all carbon dioxide emissions that are produced as a result of an activity by a person, company or product.
 Our everyday actions at home or at the office consume energy, which produces carbon emissions.

 The greenhouse gases we emit on a daily basis are causing global warming.
 Therefore it’s our responsibility to understand our personal impact and off-set our carbon footprint by funding an equivalent carbon dioxide saving somewhere else.
 This can be done by planting trees, sourcing food locally, using public transportation, using renewable energies …

-As the 1st company in South Africa, we are including a carbon offset contribution based on your personalized itinerary, which allows you to compensate for transportation, accommodation and services during your holiday.
+As the 1st company in South Africa to include a carbon offset contribution based on each client’s personal itinerary, it allows you to compensate for transportation, accommodation and services for each holiday.

 We believe that travellers care about having a positive impact on their destination and where their visits benefit the local communities and nature.
 With a responsible holiday you are also able to support local income generation by visiting locally owned shops and restaurants.
 Travelling responsibly empowers fair share, democracy, respect, reliability, transparency and sustainability which we adhere to.

 Not to worry!
 Please contact us and we’ll get back to you shortly.